 This World We Live In (Il Cielo in Una Stanza) – Mina

 ‘This World We Live In’ plays as viewers are taken back to one of the film’s central locations, the Bamboo Lounge.
 As we get a behind-the-scenes look at how gangsters secretly handle business, the men plan a huge heist for Air France.
 This song is performed by the famous Italian singer Mina, who began her career in the late ’50s and is still active as of the early 2020s.

 I Will Follow Him (Chariot) – Betty Curtis

-The tumultuous relationship between gangster Henry Hill and his wife Karen is one of the overarching themes in Goodfellas.
+The tumultuous relationship between gangster Henry Hill and his wife Karen is one of the overarching themes in this crime caper.
 ‘I Will Follow Him (Chariot)’ plays during a scene between the two lovers early on in the relationship before they are married.
 They had plans to go out on a date, but Henry stands Karen up.
 Instead of sulking, she publicly confronts him about it.